EngineeringHiringCostRun TCO

 Pros

-• Dedicated exclusive attention
+• Dedicated exclusive coverage

 • Thorough market mapping

-• Strong commitment to fill
+• Stronger commitment to fill

-• Executive network access
+• Executive-network access

 Cons

-• Expensive upfront retainer
+• Expensive engagement fee

-• Long search process
+• Long process

 • Not scalable for volume

-$3,000 – $5,000 per hire
+$3,000 - $6,000 per hire

 Pros

-• Fully scalable model
+• Fully scalable

 • Embedded team experience

-• Analytics and reporting
+• Built-in analytics reporting

 Cons